Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-ai/integrate-mcp-vscode.md

   <Lightbox src="/img/mcp/vscode_mcp_enabled_image.png" width="60%" title="mcp-vscode-settings" />

-4. Open the command palette `Control/Command + Shift + P`, and select either `MCP: Open Workspace Folder MCP Configuration` or `MCP: Open User Configuration` depending on whether you want to install the MCP server for this workspace or for all workspaces for the user
+4. Open the command palette `Control/Command + Shift + P`, and select either `MCP: Open Workspace Folder MCP Configuration` or `MCP: Open User Configuration`, depending on whether you want to install the MCP server for this workspace or all workspaces for the user

 5. Add your server configuration (`dbt`) to the provided `mcp.json` file as one of the servers: